mapbox/cpp/README.md

 Sanitizers work at runtime to watch your code for common mistakes and warn or throw when those mistakes are encountered.
 As opposed to static analysis (which operates at compile time) they are not designed catch errors that never happen.
 So test coverage is essential.
 Or running your code in real-world scenarios.
 The latter case is where the sanitizers really shine compared to other debugging tools because they can work with `-O1` optimization and don't slow down the runtime very much.
 Other tools, like valgrind, may slow down your program execution so much that actually reaching the bug in a long running process might take so long as to be untenable.

-The Addess sanitizer is one of the most useful because it can catch memory leaks (only on Linux however) and invalid use of memory that might cause crashes or undefined behavior.
+The Address sanitizer is one of the most useful because it can catch memory leaks (only on Linux however) and invalid use of memory that might cause crashes or undefined behavior.

 To leverage `-fsanitize=address` on OS X you'll need a custom built clang because the apple/xcode provided command line clang++ does not support `-fsanitize=address` at the time of this writing (though it does work inside XCode).